Making use of climate information for infrastructure planning

 Decision-makers in the three partner countries and the Nile Basin Initiative make greater use of climate services when planning infrastructure investment.

-The CSI approach considers four components:
+The CSI approach follows four core strategic principles: